Game reviews have become a stagnant, homogeneous pool; we’re aiming to transition from the standard to the extraordinary.

 These are very good games.
 Players will have plenty of fun with them, and they will be remembered as some of the better games of the era.
 We can comfortably recommend these games to most people, and would include them in our own personal libraries.
 Go grab ’em. *Recommended*

-These are standard quality video games and provide positive play experiences.
+These are good games and provide positive play experiences.
 They’re not exemplary, but not bad; they’re playable and enjoyable.
 They may not set everyone’s heart on fire, but they are solid and entertaining.
 They’re worth trying out, and may even surprise you. *Cautiously Recommended*

 These games are substandard experiences.
 They are mostly difficult to enjoy, although a few players might find something worthwhile hidden inside.
-Don’t count them out completely, because they could have been alright with a little extra effort.
-Genre fans may still enjoy these games just fine. *For Select Audiences Only*
+Don’t count them out completely; they could have been alright with a little extra effort.
+Genre fans may still enjoy these games. *For Select Audiences Only*

 Note: Titles covered at GamerNode are often received free of charge, solely for review purposes.